Zoomer: Adaptive Image Focus Optimization for Black-box MLLM: Introduction

+To investigate the root causes of hallucination in MLLMs, we conduct a systematic analysis and uncover two fundamental limitations in the visual processing pipeline of current black-box MLLMs.
+First, these models lack region-adaptive attention mechanisms, resulting in uniform spatial processing that disregards task-relevant visual saliency.
+Despite their architectural complexity, black-box MLLMs fail to emulate the human visual system’s ability to focus selectively while preserving contextual structure.
+As illustrated in Figure~\ref{fig:information_loss_1}, this limitation leads to persistent failure even in elementary tasks such as object counting.
+Notably, the issue is consistent across different model families and prompting strategies, indicating a fundamental limitation rooted in the design of their visual tokenization and attention mechanisms, rather than implementation-specific flaws.

-Second, we identify a critical tension between token budgets and visual fidelity in black-box MLLMs.
-While commodity black-box MLLM has treated token limitations, typically fixed token counts, as a simple engineering constraint to ensure computational efficiency and user fairness~\citep{chen2024spatialvlm}, our analysis reveals it as a fundamental resource allocation problem.
-As demonstrated in Figure~\ref{fig:information_loss}, the standard approach of uniform downsampling leads to catastrophic loss of fine details—a problem that cannot be solved by better downsampling algorithms or prompt engineering alone.
+Second, we identify a critical tension between token budget constraints and visual fidelity.
+Black-box MLLMs are constrained by fixed token limits for both textual and visual inputs—an engineering choice originally motivated by inference efficiency and fairness considerations~\citep{chen2024spatialvlm}.
+However, our analysis reveals that token budgeting in vision tasks is a core computational bottleneck that directly impacts perception granularity.
+As shown in Figure~\ref{fig:information_loss}, the commonly adopted strategy of uniform image downsampling leads to substantial loss of local detail, especially for small or spatially distributed objects.
+Crucially, we demonstrate that neither prompt engineering nor improved resizing algorithms can compensate for this representational loss.

-This investigation leads us to formulate a novel problem in visual prompting: \textit{How can we achieve region-aware visual processing within the strict token constraints of black-box MLLMs?} This question challenges the conventional view that visual prompting is merely a simple input formatting task.
-Instead, we show that effective visual prompting requires solving three interconnected challenges: \textbf{Region Selection}: How to identify and prioritize task-relevant regions without access to model internals; \textbf{Spatial Preservation}: How to maintain structural relationships while maximizing detail preservation; \textbf{Budget Optimization}: How to allocate limited tokens between global context and local details.

-Based on these insights, we propose \textbf{\SysName}, a visual prompting framework that addresses these challenges through three technical innovations: \begin{itemize} \item A prompt-aware visual emphasis mechanism that enables selective attention without modifying model architecture \item A spatial-preserving orchestration schema that maintains global context while preserving local details \item A budget-aware region selection strategy that optimally allocates tokens across image regions \end{itemize}